National Asset Management Inc. Acquires 1,446 Shares of L3Harris Technologies, Inc. (NYSE:LHX)

-National Asset Management Inc. grew its holdings in L3Harris Technologies, Inc. (NYSE:LHX) by 31.0% in the 3rd quarter, according to its most recent disclosure with the Securities and Exchange Commission (SEC).
-The institutional investor owned 6,117 shares of the company’s stock after acquiring an additional 1,446 shares during the quarter.
-National Asset Management Inc.’s holdings in L3Harris Technologies were worth $1,040,000 at the end of the most recent reporting period.
+National Asset Management Inc. increased its holdings in shares of L3Harris Technologies, Inc. (NYSE:LHX) by 31.0% during the third quarter, according to the company in its most recent disclosure with the SEC.
+The institutional investor owned 6,117 shares of the company’s stock after purchasing an additional 1,446 shares during the period.
+National Asset Management Inc.’s holdings in L3Harris Technologies were worth $1,040,000 as of its most recent SEC filing.

-Other institutional investors have also made changes to their positions in the company.
-Proffitt & Goodson Inc. bought a new stake in shares of L3Harris Technologies in the second quarter worth about $36,000.
-Leelyn Smith LLC bought a new stake in shares of L3Harris Technologies in the second quarter worth about $38,000.
-Global Retirement Partners LLC increased its holdings in shares of L3Harris Technologies by 111.1% in the third quarter.
-Global Retirement Partners LLC now owns 228 shares of the company’s stock worth $39,000 after acquiring an additional 120 shares in the last quarter.
-WASHINGTON TRUST Co increased its holdings in shares of L3Harris Technologies by 115.3% in the third quarter.
-WASHINGTON TRUST Co now owns 254 shares of the company’s stock worth $43,000 after acquiring an additional 136 shares in the last quarter.
-Finally, Disciplined Investments LLC increased its holdings in shares of L3Harris Technologies by 231.0% in the third quarter.
-Disciplined Investments LLC now owns 278 shares of the company’s stock worth $47,000 after acquiring an additional 194 shares in the last quarter.
-Institutional investors own 82.28% of the company’s stock.
+Several other hedge funds and other institutional investors have also added to or reduced their stakes in LHX.
+Proffitt & Goodson Inc. bought a new position in shares of L3Harris Technologies during the second quarter valued at approximately $36,000.
+Leelyn Smith LLC purchased a new stake in L3Harris Technologies during the second quarter valued at approximately $38,000.
+Global Retirement Partners LLC lifted its position in L3Harris Technologies by 111.1% during the third quarter.
+Global Retirement Partners LLC now owns 228 shares of the company’s stock valued at $39,000 after acquiring an additional 120 shares during the last quarter.
+WASHINGTON TRUST Co lifted its position in L3Harris Technologies by 115.3% during the third quarter.
+WASHINGTON TRUST Co now owns 254 shares of the company’s stock valued at $43,000 after acquiring an additional 136 shares during the last quarter.
+Finally, Disciplined Investments LLC lifted its position in L3Harris Technologies by 231.0% during the third quarter.
+Disciplined Investments LLC now owns 278 shares of the company’s stock valued at $47,000 after acquiring an additional 194 shares during the last quarter.
+Hedge funds and other institutional investors own 82.28% of the company’s stock.

-The company also recently declared a quarterly dividend, which will be paid on Friday, December 4th.
-Investors of record on Friday, November 20th will be issued a dividend of $0.85 per share.
-The ex-dividend date is Thursday, November 19th.
-This represents a $3.40 annualized dividend and a yield of 1.73%.
-L3Harris Technologies’s payout ratio is currently 33.73%.
+The company also recently announced a quarterly dividend, which will be paid on Friday, December 4th.
+Shareholders of record on Friday, November 20th will be paid a dividend of $0.85 per share.
+This represents a $3.40 dividend on an annualized basis and a yield of 1.73%.
+The ex-dividend date of this dividend is Thursday, November 19th.
+L3Harris Technologies’s dividend payout ratio (DPR) is presently 33.73%.

-A number of research firms recently issued reports on LHX.
-Royal Bank of Canada decreased their price objective on L3Harris Technologies from $219.00 to $199.00 and set an “outperform” rating for the company in a report on Monday, November 2nd.
-Jefferies Financial Group reiterated a “buy” rating on shares of L3Harris Technologies in a report on Tuesday, August 11th.
-Benchmark decreased their price objective on L3Harris Technologies from $260.00 to $250.00 and set a “buy” rating for the company in a report on Monday, August 3rd.
-Sanford C. Bernstein increased their price objective on L3Harris Technologies from $243.00 to $258.00 and gave the stock an “outperform” rating in a report on Monday, August 3rd.
-They noted that the move was a valuation call.
-Finally, The Goldman Sachs Group downgraded L3Harris Technologies from a “conviction-buy” rating to a “buy” rating in a report on Sunday, September 20th.
-One investment analyst has rated the stock with a sell rating, one has assigned a hold rating and eighteen have assigned a buy rating to the stock.
-The stock has a consensus rating of “Buy” and an average target price of $239.24.
+LHX has been the subject of a number of analyst reports.
+Cowen initiated coverage on shares of L3Harris Technologies in a research report on Sunday, August 2nd.
+They set a “buy” rating and a $240.00 target price for the company.
+The Goldman Sachs Group cut shares of L3Harris Technologies from a “conviction-buy” rating to a “buy” rating in a research report on Sunday, September 20th.
+Jefferies Financial Group reissued a “buy” rating on shares of L3Harris Technologies in a research report on Tuesday, August 11th.
+Royal Bank of Canada decreased their price target on shares of L3Harris Technologies from $219.00 to $199.00 and set an “outperform” rating for the company in a report on Monday, November 2nd.
+Finally, UBS Group upgraded shares of L3Harris Technologies from a “neutral” rating to a “buy” rating in a research note on Wednesday, September 30th.
+One analyst has rated the stock with a sell rating, one has given a hold rating and eighteen have given a buy rating to the company.
+L3Harris Technologies presently has an average rating of “Buy” and a consensus price target of $239.24.

 L3Harris Technologies, Inc, an aerospace and defense technology company, provides mission-critical solutions for government and commercial customers worldwide.
 The company's Integrated Mission Systems segment provides multi-mission intelligence, surveillance, and reconnaissance (ISR) systems; and communication systems, as well as fleet management support, sensor development, modifications, and periodic depot maintenance services for ISR and airborne missions.